emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 banner_image_license_link: https://creativecommons.org/licenses/by-nc-nd/3.0/

+title: The Compendium of Character Creation

+description: Everything you need to build your character!

+show_download: false

 ---

-# Compendium of Character Creation _Version 2.1.0_
+# Compendium of Character Creation
+_Version 2.1.0_

    * [Building a Character](#building-a-character)
      * [Personality and Background](#personality-and-background)